 Instructions to the editor: please make the following changes from P196L42 to P196L49 in the subclause 9.4.2.335.3 DMG Sensing Scheduling subelement in D4.0 as shown below:

-If the Report Type field of the Report Control field of a DMG Sensing Report Control element is set to 7 (Target) then the DMG Sensing Image Report Data subelements in the associated DMG Sensing Report Element contains DMG Sensing Targets Report fields.
-Each DMG Sensing Targets Report field, is associated with a Target and identified by the Target Index field.
+If the Report Type field of the Report Control field of a DMG Sensing Report Control element is set to 7 (Target) then the DMG Sensing Target Report Data subelements in the associated DMG Sensing Report Element contains Target Parameters fields.
+Each Target Parameters field, is associated with a Target and identified by the Target Index field.
 A Target Index is associated with measurements that the STA generating the report estimates that belong to a single object.
 If a STA estimates that a particular target is consistent in different reports (in different times, e.g., over different bursts), it may set the Target Index field to a consistent nonzero value.

 Instructions to the editor: please make change the name of ‘Figure 9-1072cv—Target field format’ to ‘Figure 9-1072cv—Target Parameters field format’